Catyre/pyd_pyper/README.md

 ## Considerations:
 - At least initially, the game to be tested with should have simple controls (I'm thinking Hollow Knight or Hades.
 Minecraft may also be viable)
 - Eventually, there should be a streamlined method of associating notes with an arbitrary (user-decided) keyboard input
-- Should work regardless of timbre/tone.
+- Because of how pitch detection is implemented, this should work regardless of timbre/tone.
 That is, any instrument should be able to work with this program.
 - For presenting the final product, I need to be able to record through my screen and my webcam simultaneously so people can more clearly see how I'm playing the game through the bass.
 Recording bass audio alongside game audio is already trivial in OBS

 <hr>